Prayag Kumbh Mela: History

 According to Hindu mythology, Vishnu dropped drops of amrita (the drink of immortality) at four places, while transporting it in a kumbha (pot).
-These four places, including Allahabad, are identified as the present-day sites of the Kumbh Mela.
-The river-side fair at Allahabad is centuries old, but its association with the kumbha myth and a 12-year old cycle dates back to the 19th century.
-The priests of Allahabad borrowed these concepts from the Haridwar Kumbh Mela and applied it to their local Magh Mela, an annual celebration.
+These four places, including Prayagraj, are identified as the present-day sites of the Kumbh Mela.
+The river-side fair at Prayagraj is centuries old, but its association with the kumbha myth and a 12-year old cycle dates back to the 19th century.
+The priests of Prayagraj borrowed these concepts from the Haridwar Kumbh Mela and applied it to their local Magh Mela, an annual celebration.
 The Magh Mela probably dates back to the early centuries CE, and has been mentioned in several Puranas.

 Early records of the Magh Mela

-The writings of the Chinese traveler Xuanzang (Hiuen Tsang) possibly contain a reference to an ancient version of this fair in 644 CE.
+The writings of the Chinese traveller Xuanzang (Hiuen Tsang) possibly contain a reference to an ancient version of this fair in 644 CE.
 Xuanzang mentions that Emperor Shiladitya (identified with Harsha) distributed his wealth among the public once every five years; his treasury was then replenished by his vassals.
 He describes such a ritual at a site located at the confluence of two rivers, in the kingdom of Po-lo-ye-kia (identified with Prayaga).
 He also mentions that many hundreds take a bath at the confluence of two rivers, to wash away their sins.
 According to some scholars, this is earliest surviving historical account of the Kumbh Mela or its predecessor.
 However, Australian researcher Kama Maclean notes that the Xuanzang reference is about an event that happened every 5 years (and not 12 years), and might have been a Buddhist celebration (since, according to Xuanzang, Harsha was a Buddhist emperor).

 A common conception, advocated by the akharas, is that Adi Shankara started the Kumbh Mela at Prayag in the 8th century, to facilitate meeting of holy men from different regions.
 However, academics doubt the authenticity of this claim.